hazelnutcloud/eth-book/src/part-1-genesis/chapter-04-olympic-era.md

 ### The Announcement

-Vitalik announced Olympic with characteristic understatement on the Ethereum blog:
+Vitalik announced Olympic with characteristic understatement on the Ethereum blog:[^3]

 > "Olympic is the Ethereum network's last major milestone before the release of Frontier.
 It is meant to test the network under high load conditions, test security, and test the mining ecosystem."